TEAMMATES/teammates/docs/troubleshooting-guide.md

 1. **ERROR (on Linux)**: `java.io.IOException: Directory "/tmpfiles" could not be created`.

    **SOLUTION**: Add `-Djava.io.tmpdir=/path/to/teammates/tmp` for the tests' run configurations.
 The "tmp" folder in the specified directory needs to be created before running the tests.

+# Submitting help request

+If none of the items in this guide helps with the problem you face, you can [post in the issue tracker](https://github.com/TEAMMATES/teammates/issues/new) to request for help.
+Remember to supply as much relevant information as possible when requestng for help, e.g.:

+1. Step in the setting up guide that you are in (if you are setting up the project), or which tests are failing (if you are resolving test failures)
+1. Error messages shown on the console (or from the TestNG tab if resolving test failures)
+1. What measures you have taken to address the problem
+1. Operating system, JDK version, Eclipse version, Firefox version (where applicable)
+1. Screenshots (if any)